-This report describes the Company's corporate governance practices that were in place throughout FY2021, with reference to both the principles and provisions set out in the 2018 Code and Singapore Exchange Securities Trading Limited (the "SGX-ST") Listing Manual Section B: Rules of the Catalist (the "Catalist Rules"), where appropriate.
+This report describes the Company's corporate governance practices that were in place for the financial year from 1 July 2021 to 30 June 2022 ("FY2022"), with reference to both the principles and provisions set out in the 2018 Code and Singapore Exchange Securities Trading Limited (the "SGX-ST") Listing Manual Section B: Rules of the Catalist (the "Catalist Rules"), where appropriate.
 Where the Company's practices vary from any provisions of the 2018 Code, appropriate explanations for the deviations and how the practices adopted are consistent with the intent of the relevant principle.